 What can you expect while visiting Schnormeier Gardens?

 Schnormeier Gardens is located at 8701 Laymon Rd., Gambier, Ohio.
-Parking is plentiful and free.

 Volunteers at the entrance offer maps and a cheery greeting.
 Public restrooms are also available.
 There are three private stalls.
 Even if nature doesn’t call, visit the restrooms so you can check out the mirrored doors.
 You can view the gardens from the toilet (ahhh), but thankfully those waiting can’t see you.